 All delegates that drive themselves will turn their keys into the Forum Director or to a Lion at registration who will then turn keys into Forum Director.

 The Alabama Lions High School Leadership Forum encourages diversity, meeting new people, and leadership development.
-In an effort to maximize the potential of forum attendees, students coming from the same school will be assigned to different groups.
-We believe this is in the best interests of the delegate so that they can focus on their leadership potential and not be distracted by what their friends are doing.
-Students from the same school are allowed to room together, but will be assigned to different forum groups for the duration of the weekend.
+In an effort to maximize the benefit to forum attendees, students coming from the same school will be assigned to different groups.
+We believe this will allow each student to focus on themselves and their own development while making new friends.
+Students from the same school are allowed to room together if availability permits; but, will be assigned to different small groups for activities.

 If you have any questions or concerns, please contact the the delegate chair.